LePhenix47/HRnet-Data-Table_npm-package/README.md

 - `lengthMenu`: (optional) An *array of numbers* that specifies the entries to be shown in the table, for example: `[5, 15, 30, 45, 75]`.
 The user can then select how many entries they want to see from a  drop-down menu.
 If no props were added it will use the default value which is `[10, 25, 50, 100]`.

-- `paging`: (optional) A *boolean* value that determines whether the table should be paginated.
+- `paging`: (required) A *boolean* value that determines whether the table should be paginated.
 By default, this is set to `true`, but it can be disabled by setting it to `false`.
-However, if scroll is enabled, paging will be automatically disabled and vice-versa.

 Each of these props allows you to tailor the Data Table component to your specific needs and requirements, making it a versatile and powerful tool for working with data in your React projects.